triSYCL/triSYCL/README.rst

-Because of lack of resources **this SYCL implementation is very incomplete and should not be used by a normal end-user.** Fortunately there are now several strong implementations of SYCL_ available, such as ComputeCpp_, `DPC++`_ or hipSYCL_ that can be used on various targets.
+Because of lack of resources **this SYCL implementation is very incomplete and should not be used by a normal end-user.** Fortunately there are now many other implementations of SYCL_ available, including some strong implementations like ComputeCpp_, `DPC++`_ or hipSYCL_ that can be used on various targets.

-This implementation is mainly based on C++17 with increasing C++20 features backed with OpenMP_ or TBB_ for parallel execution on the CPU, with `Boost.Compute`_ for the non single-source OpenCL_ interoperability layer and with an experimental (but now obsolete 2017-2018) LLVM_/Clang_ version for the device compiler providing full single-source SYCL_ experience, typically targeting a SPIR_ device.
+This implementation is mainly based on C++20 features backed with OpenMP_ or TBB_ for parallel execution on the CPU, with `Boost.Compute`_ for the non single-source OpenCL_ interoperability layer and with an experimental (from 2017-2018 which is now obsolete) LLVM_/Clang_ version for the device compiler providing full single-source SYCL_ experience, typically targeting a SPIR_ device.
 Since in SYCL_ there is a host fall-back, this CPU implementation can be seen as an implementation of this fall-back too.

-Since around 2018 Intel put a lot of effort in their own `DPC++`_ project to up-stream SYCL_ into LLVM_/Clang_, there is another project about merging the Intel SYCL_ implementation with triSYCL_ at https://github.com/triSYCL/sycl to give a greater user experience for Xilinx_ FPGA instead of using our experimental clunky device compiler.
-But this is still very experimental because the Xilinx_ tool-chain is based on old incompatible versions of LLVM_/Clang_.
+Since around 2018 Intel has put a lot of effort in their own oneAPI `DPC++`_ SYCL_ project to up-stream SYCL_ into LLVM_/Clang_, there is another project about merging the oneAPI `DPC++`_ SYCL_ implementation with triSYCL_ at https://github.com/triSYCL/sycl to give a greater user experience for Xilinx_ FPGA instead of using our obsolete experimental clunky device compiler.
+But this is still very experimental because the Xilinx_ tool-chain is based on old incompatible versions of LLVM_/Clang_ and nothing of these is supported by the Xilinx_ product teams.

-Most of our efforts are focused on extensions, such as supporting Xilinx_ FPGA and Versal ACAP CGRA https://gitenterprise.xilinx.com/rkeryell/acappp, which is not open-source yet since it would expose too much architectural details
+Most of our efforts are focused on extensions, such as targeting Xilinx_ FPGA and Versal ACAP CGRA https://gitenterprise.xilinx.com/rkeryell/acappp, which is not open-source yet since it would expose too much architectural details